Nivedit84/DevOps-Shell-Scripts/README.md

 7. disk-usage-alert.sh --> get the total disk usage then runs an if condition to check whether usage crossed the threshold or not

 8. process-killer.sh --> Gets all the processes, checks for cpu and mem, if above a certain threshold, terminates the process.

+9. ssh-login-alert.sh --> Gets the users who logged in to the server with what ip and at what time.